San-Mateo-County-Health-Epidemiology/R-User-Group/quarto-markdowns/functions-part-1.md

   select(bill_length_mm, everything())
 ```

-2. Review your code and consider which inputs you want to be able to
+2. Review my code and consider which inputs I want to be able to
-    specify in your function.
-In this example, we probably want to
+    specify in my function.
+In this example, I probably want to specify:
-    specify:

     - the data frame (`df`)
     - the number of rows to keep (`n`)